ZeitOnline/frontend-developer-handbook/css/guidelines.md

 To keep up code readability and to avoid *specificity war*, do not nest Sass/SCSS code more than three levels deep.

+### Rules
+`border-width` should have pixel values always.
+Use `2px solid black` instead of `0.125rem solid black`.
+We do not want subpixel border width.

 ### Additional preprocessor specific rules
 - Do not write vendor-prefixes directly into the code, use `@mixin`.
 - Do not put styles into the global and section-specific sass files.
 Just list imported sass files and partials there.